fravila08/poetry/caged_bird.markdown

-### Verse 4
+### Verse 1

-The free bird thinks of another breeze and the trade winds soft through the sighing trees and the fat worms waiting on a dawn-bright lawn and he names the sky his own.
+The free bird leaps
+on the back of the wind
+and floats downstream
+till the current ends
+and dips his wings
+in the orange sun rays
+and dares to claim the sky.

-### Verse 5
+### Verse 2

+But a bird that stalks
+down his narrow cage
+can seldom see through
+his bars of rage
-But a caged bird stands on the grave of dreams his shadow shouts on a nightmare scream his wings are clipped and his feet are tied so he opens his throat to sing
+his wings are clipped and
+his feet are tied
+so he opens his throat to sing.

-### Verse 6
+### Verse 3

 The caged bird sings
-with a fearful trill
+with fearful trill
-of things unknown
+of the things unknown
 but longed for still
 and his tune is heard
 on the distant hill
 for the caged bird
-sings of freedom.
+sings of freedom